brianglass/anastasis/files/weekday_vespers2.md

 **Cross-Theotokion.
 Great is the power of your Cross.**

-When she saw you nailed to the Cross, my Christ, the Lamb who gave you birth, without blemish and your Mother, with weeping lamented and cried out, Â‘Do not make me childless, whom you kept pure after childbirth!Â’
+When she saw you nailed to the Cross, my Christ, the Lamb who gave you birth, without blemish and your Mother, with weeping lamented and cried out, ‘Do not make me childless, whom you kept pure after childbirth!’

 ON WEDNESDAY EVENING
 ====================